InternationalColorConsortium/DemoIccMAX/ReadMeFiles/Readme.md

     within the ColorSync environment.

-    * Many features of iccMAX based profiles are not accessible due to the limitation in support for only legacy ICC concepts within ColorSync.
+    * Many features of iccMAX based profiles are not accessible due to the ICC v4 format support within ColorSync.

-  * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and legacy ICC profile inspector tool.
+  * wxProfileDump provides a [wxWidgets](https://www.wxwidgets.org/) GUI based iccMAX and ICC profile inspector tool.
 The code for this tool is based on wxWidgets 2.x, and is therefore dependent on this version of wxWidgets.
 At present only Windows based testing has been performed on this (though wxWidgets is a cross-platform development environment).